iimyzf/Inception/README.md

 ## What is Docker?

-  Docker is a tool designed to allow developers to build, deploy and run applications in an isolated and consistent manner across different machines and operating systems.
+  Docker is a tool designed to allow you to build, deploy and run applications in an isolated and consistent manner across different machines and operating systems.
 This process is done using <strong>CONTAINERS</strong>. which are lightweight virtualized environments that package all the dependencies and code an application needs to run into a single text file, which can run the same way on any machine.

   While Docker is primarily used to package and run applications in containers, it is not limited to that use case.
 Docker can also be used to create and run other types of containers, such as ones for testing, development, or experimentation.

 ## What is a Docker Image?

   Docker Image is a lightweight executable package that includes everything the application needs to run, including the code, runtime environment, system tools, libraries, and dependencies.

   Although it cannot guarantee error-free performance, as the behavior of an application ultimately depends on many factors beyond the image itself, using Docker can reduce the likelihood of unexpected errors.

   Docker Image is built from a <strong>DOCKERFILE</strong>, which is a simple text file that contains a set of instructions for building the image, with each instruction creating a new layer in the image.